 Nitto doesn’t offer a treadwear warranty for this product.
 Though, if you’ll have any issues with material or quality, you can easily replace your tire.

-Due to its narrowed void area in the center section, Nitto Ridge Grappler can reduce the noise with ease.
-Moreover, its fluffy compound absorbs the hit and decreases the sound level.
+Thanks to its narrower void area in the center section, the Nitto Ridge Grappler can effectively reduce noise.
+Additionally, its soft compound absorbs impacts and lowers the overall sound level.

 A side note here: Even though some tires tend to make noise because of their tread patterns, it’s still possible to keep your tire noise down.